Florete

 Real Service Mesh (Multi-hop)

-C0 is a set of 1-hop tunnels — every principal reaches every target by a direct QUIC connection to the target's host node.
+C0 is a set of 1-hop tunnels — every initiator reaches every target by a direct QUIC connection to the target's host node.
 C1 adds the actual mesh:

-- Cluster layer on top of the link layers.
-The data plane is implemented by two separate flor instances per node (referenced as cluster-flor and link-flor), communicating over FlorIO (a local datagram socket).
+• Mesh layer on top of the link layers.
+The data plane is implemented by two separate flor instances per node (referenced as mesh-flor and link-flor), communicating over FlorIO (a local datagram socket).
 This is the first milestone that exercises our recursive architecture.

-- Multi-hop forwarding between cluster vertices (using MPLS-style labels).
+• Multi-hop forwarding between mesh-vertices (using MPLS-style labels).

 Let's look into core services of this vertex.